patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/PatternFly-AI/conversation-design/conversation-design.md

 - Use labels and other visual styling cues to clearly identify AI features.
 - Add necessary legal disclosures where you can, like in the chatbot footer.
-- Display an indicator when the bot is "thinking" or "typing", so that users know to expect feedback.
+- Display an indicator when the bot is "thinking" or "typing," so that users know to expect feedback.